bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 CMD ["python", "main.py", "/inputs", "/outputs"]
 ```

-    Overwriting Dockerfile

 We've already pushed the container, but for posterity, the following command pushes this container to GHCR.

 ```bash
 docker buildx build --platform linux/amd64 --push -t ghcr.io/bacalhau-project/examples/blockchain-etl:0.0.1 .
 ```

-### Analysing Ethereum Data On Bacalhau

-[Bacalhau](https://www.bacalhau.org/) is a distributed computing platform that allows you to run jobs on a network of computers.
-It is designed to be easy to use and to run on a variety of hardware.
-In this example, we will use it to run our analysis on the Ethereum blockchain.

-To submit a job, you can use the Bacalhau CLI.
-The following command will run the container above on the IPFS data -- the long hash -- shown at the start of this notebook.
-Let's confirm that the results are as expected.
+## Running a Bacalhau Job

+To run our analysis on the Ethereum blockchain, we will use the `bacalhau docker run` command.

 ```bash